Monthly Archives: July 2021

 Homing in on Macintosh

-Detail of the 1818 Cadastre napoléonien showing the location of Mas des Cannes, Macintosh’s country house, in the Montfavet district of Avignon.
-Archives départementales de Vaucluse, 3 P 2-007/36.
+Detail of the 1818 Cadastre napoléonien showing the location of Chateau Chateaubrun and Mas des Cannes, Macintosh’s country property in the rural hinterland of Avignon.
+Archives départementales de Vaucluse, 3 P 2-007/006.

 Although working out exactly where Macintosh lived in the countryside outside of Avignon in the 1780s is not, in any fundamental sense, vital to my research, it is a puzzle that I have found difficult to resist.
 Much of the impetus behind my desire to know where he was living comes from the fact that so much of his correspondence during this period was concerned with the house and with a long-running dispute with his landlords (the Messieurs Monery, father and son) over its quality and state of repair.